ananthan-swivel/sample-employee-management/employee-management-api/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

 ## Installation
+## * Create an database and collection MongoDB

+## * Import the  employee.json in the MongoDB
-## Copy .env.example to .env and change the DB Connection details.
+## * Copy .env.example to .env and change the DB Connection details.

-## Execute employee.sql in the database
+## * If you have already project Please update the .env file. and update the nodule modules

+## * Postman collection also added as EMS.postman_collection.json

 ```bash
 $ yarn